Davenport man recovering from COVID-19 shares experience

 He was prescribed cough syrup and an inhaler and was told to continue quarantining.

-"I said to the doc. if I don't have this what the heck is wrong with me," said Edwards.
+"I said to the doctor if I don't have this COVID virus what the heck is wrong with me," said Edwards.

 On April 4, 12 days after he was tested and 12 pounds lighter, his test results confirmed COVID-19.